Fast Fashion Action Page

 In September 2021, TZW hosted a virtual panel discussion with NC local expert panelists including Eric Henry, Dr. Susan Kask, Scott Cline and Dr. Karen Leonas to discuss the issues brought to light in the film The True Cost.
 Find that insightful discussion here:

-See TZW True Cost panelist, Eric Henry share his passionate message about fast fashion to a group of college students at this TedX event.
+See TZW True Cost panelist Eric Henry share his passionate message about fast fashion to a group of college students at this TedX event.

 This website can help you dig deeper into the practices of places where your clothes are being made.
 You can sign up for their newsletter and donate to support their mission: to stop corruption and promote transparency, accountability and integrity at all levels and across all sectors of society.